JuliaPsychometrics/PersonParameters.jl/docs/src/guides/adaptive-testing.md

 Next, we need to define a function to select the optimal item (step 1).
 In adaptive testing this is usually the item that maximises the item information given the current ability estimate.

-Therefore we need a function taking the `item_pool` and current ability estimate `theta`, calculates the information for each item at `theta` and returns the id of the item with maximum information.
+Therefore we need a function that takes the `item_pool` and current ability estimate `theta` as inputs, calculates the information for each item in `item_pool` at `theta` and returns the id of the item with maximum information.

 Information functions for the Rasch model are available in [`ItemResponseFunctions.jl`](https://github.com/JuliaPsychometrics/ItemResponseFunctions.jl).